-Lately I flew over from Hungary to Alicante to get a taste of the beautiful Costa Blanca in Spain.
-Not only in the UK holidays to Alicante are popular there are many direct flights landing on Alicante Airport from Netherlands, Germany and Scandinavia.
-For many reasons the Alicante province became a favorite holiday destination as well as a city break for travelers from Northern Europe.
-In this blog post I will take you with me on what to do in Alicante.
-A complete guide to make the most of your weekend break.
+Holidays to Alicante are popular and there are many direct flights to Alicante Airport from the UK, Netherlands, Germany and Scandinavia.
+For many reasons the Alicante province and the Costa Blanca became a favorite holiday destination as well as a city break for travelers from Northern Europe.
+In this Alicante Travel Guide I will take you with me on what to do in Alicante, the best places to see, where to eat, the best coffee and much more.

-Because of the many affordable flights arriving at Alicante Airport the city became a magnet for people looking for short breaks.
-But it can’t be only the cheap flights to Alicante that draw so many tourists to the Costa Blanca, there must be more.
-I roamed around Alicante old town and the city center for a couple days and also hired a car to explore the best places to visit around Alicante for you.
-There are many things to do and places to see, that in fact an Alicante weekend break is not enough.
+Because of the many affordable flights flying to Alicante Airport the city became a magnet for people looking for short holiday breaks.
+But it can’t be only the cheap flights to Alicante that are drawing so many tourists to the Costa Blanca, there must be more.
+I roamed around Alicante old town and the city center for a couple days and also hired a car to check out and explore the best places to visit around Alicante.

-On my trip I found out that Alicante is an amazing place to visit, but there are also fabulous day trips from Alicante you can take.
-Check out the 10 best places near Alicante in the link.
+Yes first explore the city!
+Alicante is an amazing place to visit, but there are also fabulous day trips from Alicante one shouldn't miss out on.
+Check out all the day trips you can do in the link above.

 Little history and facts about Alicante